jrandleman/EScheme/doc/primitives.md

 ## Overview

-EScheme denotes types with keywords, and "compound types" via `|` syntax.
+EScheme denotes types with keywords, and "union types" via `|` syntax.

 - EX: `:string|number` represents either a string or a number.